 INTRODUCTION

 Maize is the second most widely consumed cereal among the population of Côte d'Ivoire.
 Maize grains can be consumed in various ways, such as fresh, boiled or roasted, or processed into flour to make “tô” paste, a traditional dish, or “tchapalo”, a traditional beer (Yao et al., 2013).
-Consequently, these grains are a vital source of both nutritional security and income for rural communitiesIn addition to its high starch content (71%) and lipid levels, maize is a rich source of vitamins, particularly B-group vitamins (Azam et al., 2022).
+Consequently, these grains are a vital source of both nutritional security and income for rural communities.
+In addition to its high starch content (71%) and lipid levels, maize is a rich source of vitamins, particularly B-group vitamins (Azam et al., 2022).
 These water-soluble vitamins play essential roles in energy metabolism, nervous system function and overall health (Tardy et al., 2020).
 Furthermore, the nutrient density of maize makes it a competitive commodity that helps to lower the cost of staple foods such as dairy products and meat (Nuss and Tanumihardjo, 2011).
 However, this crop faces major storage constraints due to attacks by storage pests such as bruchids.
 These insects feed on the nutritional content of the grains, including vitamins, in order to survive (Rabany et al., 2014).
 Moreover, the most common storage technique for cereals and legumes in rural areas of Côte d’Ivoire is the use of polypropylene bags, which results in substantial quantitative and qualitative losses (including reductions in essential nutrient content) after only a few months of storage (Fofana et al., 2023a).
 Consequently, achieving food self-sufficiency becomes increasingly difficult during periods of scarcity due to declining stock levels.
 Farmers therefore resort to inappropriate control methods, including the use of synthetic pesticides.
 However, the excessive use of synthetic pesticides for food preservation raises serious concerns regarding human health, food safety and environmental integrity (Beyuo et al., 2024), as these chemical agents cause significant harm to populations and contaminate the environment.
 To address this issue, aromatic species such as Lippia multiflora (Verbenaceae) and Hyptis suaveolens (Lamiaceae) are used to protect crops or stored harvests (Fofana et al., 2023b).
 These perennial, highly aromatic herbs grow naturally in almost all regions of Côte d’Ivoire, particularly in the central and northern parts of the country (Akoun et al., 2021).
 In Côte d’Ivoire, triple-layer bags comprising an outer woven polypropylene bag and a double inner polyethylene layer are increasingly being used for storing cereals and legumes (Felix et al., 2025).
 These systems have proven effective in preserving the sanitary and nutritional quality of food commodities.
 However, evaluating the effect of these storage systems (triple-bagging with or without the addition of Lippia multiflora and Hyptis suaveolens leaves) on the vitamin content of maize grains would enable these packaging methods to be more widely recognised and utilised in rural settings.
 Therefore, our aim was to evaluate the influence of triple-bagging, with or without aromatic plant leaves (Lippia multiflora and Hyptis suaveolens), on the B vitamin content of maize grains during storage.

 MATERIALS AND METHODS